Clothing Grants, Free School Meals and Free School Milk

 A Clothing Grant is a grant awarded to children from families on a low income to help towards the cost of clothing and footwear.

-Free School Meals are linked to the level of income/benefit a family receives and will be provided if a family is in the receipt of:-
+Clothing Grants and Free School Meals are linked to the level of income/benefit a family receives.
+To check if you qualify, please refer to the table below.

 * Pupils are eligible for Free School Meals in their own right if they are aged 16-18 and fall into this category.